Noctis/kickstart-app/docs/Service_Providers.md

 }
 ```

-To inform DIC that when some class needs an implementation of `DummyServiceInterface`, they should be provided with an
+To tell DIC that when some class needs an implementation of `DummyServiceInterface`, that class should be provided with
-instance of `DummyService`, the following definition should be added to a service provider:
+an instance of `DummyService`, the following definition should be added to a service provider:

 ```php
 <?php